K5rovski/MultiGame/README.md

          }
 ```
-         if the two selections are not empty it changes their location. direction and sets the first selection to 'kliknat' changing its direction and deselects the second selection.
+         if the two selections are not empty it changes their location, direction
+         and sets the first selection to 'kliknat' changing its direction and deselects the second selection.
 ```csharp

          else if (SelektiranOne == kliknat) {